webcardinal/tutorial-workspace/README.md

 Additional steps
 ```
 $ npm run install-demo
-$ npm run install-demiurge
+$ npm run install-explorer
 ```

 A simple and minimal SSApp application is the first thing you can checkout after running the above commands and accessing ```http://127.0.0.1:8080/demo-wallet/loader```.

 ### Adding more SSApps

-OpenDSU.com has a dedicated document on [how to create a ssapp](https://opendsu.com/wallets/how-to/a-ssapp) and that will give you a head start on how to create and add multiple ssapps into your workspace.
+OpenDSU.com has a dedicated document on [how to create a ssapp](https://www.opendsu.org/pages/quickstart/Developers-Tutorial-(RFC-114).html) and that will give you a head start on how to create and add multiple ssapps into your workspace.

 ## Hello World!
 DSU Tutorial